 Our teen tours bring together 8-12 enthusiastic, positive, fun individuals (like yourself) ready for the experience of a lifetime.
-They come from all over the country, and other parts of the world as well.
+They come from all over the country, and other parts of the world.
 Our groups are created with attention to age and gender balance, in order to ensure the best possible individual and group experience.
-Your group is led by two or three experienced and knowledgeable Wild Travelers.
+Your group is led by three experienced and knowledgeable Wild Traveler Leaders.
 (Learn more about us under the tab “our leaders“)

 WHAT WILL OUR DAYS BE LIKE?

-Each day of our teen tours are fully scheduled with a variety of fun and adventurous activities, including kayaking, hiking, SCUBA diving, community service projects, surfing, AND MORE.
-Check out the Hawaii trip page for trip highlights and a day-to-day itinerary.
+Each day of our teen tours are fully scheduled with a variety of fun and adventurous activities, including kayaking, hiking, SCUBA diving, community service projects, sailing, AND MORE.
+Check out the Tioman Island trip page for trip highlights and a day-to-day itinerary.

 Still have questions?
 Let us know!